 If you find this site helpful please click "like" here...

-Minor Pentatonic Scale and Power Chords is part 11 in a 14 part series on Beginner Guitar Lessons.
+Minor Pentatonic Scale and Power Chords is part 11 in a 14 part series on Learn to Play Guitar Lessons.
 This scale is the most popular of guitar scales used in rock music.
 It is used for improvisation in almost all styles of music but it is most commonly played over rock chords and power chords.

 Below is a video that describes how this scale is used and the chords it is played over.